Metrics Agent

 Querying Metrics

-PromQL is used to query for metrics.
-There are some examples on the official Prometheus page.
-Querying can be done by using Grafana in the explore view.
-When using Grafana please make sure to select the data source matching your Metrics Agent instance.
+Use PromQL to query for metrics.
+See examples on the official Prometheus page.
+Query metrics using Grafana in the explore view.
+When using Grafana, select the data source matching your Metrics Agent instance.
 The data source name will be <YOUR PROJECT NAME>/.

 Adding Rules